 The first is, there are roles in any family.
 Your father and mother have a significant role, and the first-born and youngest have their roles, as do the middle children, aunts, uncles, cousins, nephews, nieces, and friends of all the above.
 Even though they may try to hide these roles, they don’t disappear, especially when things get testy or chaotic.
 Because of this, missteps by the relatives are more likely to be apparent, easily recognized, and can negatively influence your work life.

 Let me give you an example.

 One of the companies I worked for consisted of two married couples and one sister of one of the wives as well as a dozen unrelated civilians.
 Both the husbands were having affairs with two of the civilian employees right under their spouse’s noses.
-The wives knew it was going on and you can imagine it did not create a pleasant work environment for them or the unrelated civilians.
+The wives knew it was going on and you can imagine it created an unpleasant work environment for them as well as the unrelated civilians.
 Both the women involved in the affairs should have known better, but it did not influence their decision to cross the line, so to speak.

 Keep the Company Pen Out of the Company Ink.

 Business people of all shapes and sizes have affairs with other employees, customers or married friends, but when it happens in a nepotistic situation, it is magnified and uncomfortable for almost everyone.
 I know of no business that condones or allows their employees to have relationships with other employees that have nothing to do with their jobs or the business.